 Excellent core hearing aid functionality is key to success.
 Choosing the correct level of amplification, fitting to your ear and technology level for your hearing needs must be guided carefully by your Audiologist.
 Follow this link for more details about how we go about assessing your listening needs.

 Once we have decided on the right hearing aid technology for you, we can consider the added features that are available.
 These can help with ease of use, connectivity and better hearing in specific listening environments.
 These features are available at most technology levels.
-Once we have decided on the right hearing aids for you, we can determine the technology level to go along with them.
+Once we have decided on the right hearing aids for you, we can determine if you would like any additional technology to go along with them.

 Getting your hearing aids right for you